-Fossils from Holzmaden, Germany are highly desired for their exceptional preservation.
+Crinoids, or "sea lillies," from Holzmaden, Germany are highly desired for their exceptional preservation.
+Subtly shimmering pyrite inclusions impart a glowing presence to these fossilized animals, which are plant-like in appearance.
 Also appealing is the richly colored black-brown shale matrix of this locality.
-Remains of animals from the warm, shallow Jurassic seas in the region now known as Germany reflect the warm environment of the Earth 180 – 170 million years ago.
-Subtly shimmering pyrite inclusions impart a glowing presence to these fossilized animals, which are plant-like in appearance.
-These individuals would have floated on a piece of driftwood (seen preserved on the lower part of the plate), filter-feeding in the warm Jurassic sea.
+Remains of animals from the warm, shallow Jurassic seas, in the region now known as Germany, reflect the warm environment of the Earth 180 – 170 million years ago.
+Holzmaden crinoids floated on pieces of driftwood (sometimes seen preserved with the crinoid specimens), filter-feeding in the warm Jurassic sea.